sercankulcu/sercankulcu.github.io/_pencils/2025-10-26-discontinued-pencils-and-collector-psychology.md

 A perfectly ordinary pencil can become psychologically different the moment production stops.
 Before discontinuation, sharpening is routine because another dozen can be bought.
 After discontinuation, the same action begins to feel like consumption of a finite resource.
 Nothing about the graphite has changed, yet the user’s relationship with the object has.

+## Scarcity and Replacement Anxiety

 Scarcity is the first mechanism.
 A pencil that once seemed common acquires a limited future supply.
 Collectors begin counting boxes, watching auction listings, and comparing sellers.
 Even users who never thought of themselves as collectors may buy extra stock because they fear losing access to a familiar writing feel.

 This fear is not irrational.
 Pencil formulations, woods, lacquer systems, ferrules, erasers, and even factory locations can change over time.
 A replacement carrying the same model name may not reproduce every detail of the discontinued version.
 Once a particular production combination disappears, it may never return in exactly the same form.

+## Blackwing, Mongol and Mirado

 The Blackwing 602 is one of the clearest examples of this psychology.
 The original Eberhard Faber version became famous partly because of its distinctive soft, dark core and adjustable rectangular eraser, but discontinuation intensified its mythology.
 Remaining pencils became collectibles, prices rose sharply, and the act of using an original Blackwing became inseparable from the knowledge that each sharpening reduced a finite stock.